riceissa/issarice.com/wiki/url-parsing.md

 date: 2016-07-30
 ---

+*Note: this was originally written as an answer to the Quora question ["Are there URLs one cannot send over Facebook messenger due to its broken URL parsing?"][question].*

 Yes, at least if you want the URL to be clickable.
 One instance where this happens is if a URL ends with `*` (a star or asterisk).
 Facebook interprets a star followed by a space to be the end of a URL (and does not include the star